fourier-space/Computing-2-Applications/README.md

 as part of the submission.

 The front-end is a browser based client program that:
-1. allows two or more users to interact concurrently on separate instances.
+1. allows your users to interact with your program.

 The back-end is a webserver that:
 1. serves the client program.
 1. interacts with the client via ajax.
 1. processes data received from the client.
-1. communicates with either a permanent data store or external data source.

 Your submission will be your code project on GitHub Classroom along with the proforma.